-After being found guilty of desertion, 28-year-old Private Frank Hughes was shot by firing squad in the French village of Hallencourt.
+After being found guilty of desertion, 28-year-old Private Frank Hughes was killed by a firing squad in Hallencourt, northern France.
 He was the first New Zealand soldier executed during the First World War.

-Born in Gore in 1888, Frank worked as a builder’s labourer in Wellington before enlisting in the New Zealand Expeditionary Force (NZEF).
-He departed New Zealand with the 10th Reinforcements and arrived in France in late April 1916.
+Born in Gore in 1888, Hughes worked as a builder’s labourer in Wellington before enlisting in the New Zealand Expeditionary Force (NZEF).
+He left New Zealand with the 10th Reinforcements and arrived in France in late April 1916.
 A month later he joined the 12th (Nelson) Company, 2nd Battalion, Canterbury Regiment.

-Hughes, a heavy drinker, was in trouble from the start.
+A heavy drinker, Hughes was soon in trouble.
 By late July 1916 he had been hauled before his commanding officer three times for ill-discipline.
 On 26 July a Field General Court Martial found him guilty of ‘absenting himself without leave’ and sentenced him to one year’s imprisonment with hard labour.
-This sentence was suspended after review and Hughes issued a final warning.
+This sentence was suspended after review and Hughes was issued a final warning.

-Released from custody, Hughes had only just rejoined his unit in the trenches when he disappeared again on the afternoon of 29 July 1916.
-Eleven days later Military Police found him asleep in an abandoned house in Armentières.
+Released from custody, Hughes had only just rejoined his unit in the trenches when he disappeared again on the afternoon of 29 July.
+Eleven days later military police found him sleeping in an abandoned house in Armentières.
 Asked what he was doing, he replied: ‘I’ve come for a sleep ...
 I’ve been away six days.’

 On 12 August 1916, Hughes appeared before a Field General Court Martial at Armentières, charged with ‘Deserting His Majesty’s Service’.
 He pleaded not guilty, blaming his behaviour on alcohol: ‘Owing to the effect of drink I was light-headed and wandered out of the trench.
 I knocked round town until I was arrested.
 I intended to give myself up as soon as the Police came to me.
 While in town I was drinking.’